 In certain transactions with our customers, we agree to provide multiple products or services, including construction of and sale of a station, providing O&M services to the station, and sale of fuel to the customer.
 We evaluate the separability of revenues based on current FASB authoritative guidance, which provides a framework for establishing whether or not a particular arrangement with a customer has one or more revenue elements and allows us to use a combination of internal and external objective and reliable evidence to develop management's best estimate of the fair value of the contract elements.
 If the arrangement contains a lease, we use the existing evidence of fair value to separate the lease from the other elements in the arrangement.
 The arrangement's consideration that is fixed or determinable is then allocated to each separate unit of accounting based on the estimated relative selling price of each deliverable, which is determined based on the historical data derived from our stand -alone projects.
-The revenue allocated to the construction of the station is recognized using the completed-contract method.
-The revenue allocated to the O&M is recognized ratably over the term of the arrangement and sale of fuel is recognized as the fuel is delivered.
+The revenue allocated to the Co&M is recognized ratably over the term of the arrangement and sale of fuel is recognized as the fuel is delivered.